 If you are not sure what Thin Report means, I suggest you check out my previous blog post before reading this one.

 What are report level measures?

 Report level measures are the measures created by the report writers within a Thin Report.
-Hence, the report level measures are available within the hosting Thin Report only which means the report level measures are not written back to the underlying dataset and hence they are not available to any other reports.
+Hence, the report level measures are available within the hosting Thin Report only.
+In other words, the report level measures are locally available within the containing report only.
+These measures are not written back to the underlying dataset, hence not available to any other reports.

 Why and when do we need report level measures?

 It is a common situation in real-world scenarios when the business requires a report urgently, but the nuts and bolts of the report are not being created on the underlying dataset yet.
 For instance, the business requires to present a report to the board showing year-to-date sales analysis but the year-to-date sales measure hasn’t been created in the dataset yet.
 The business analyst approaches the Power BI developers to add the measure, but they are under the pump to deliver some other functionalities which adding a new measure is not even in their project delivery plan.
 It is perhaps too late if we wait for the developers to plan for creating the required measure, go through the release process, and make it available for us in the dataset.
 Here is when the report level measures come to the rescue.
 We can simply create the missing measure in the Thin Report itself, where we can later share it with the developers to implement it as a dataset measure.